The Chevalier College Foundation is the primary conduit for philanthropic support of the college’s educational mission and its capital development.

 Foundation Council Chair and Board Member and Chevalier Class of 1968

-Board Chair and Chevalier Class of 1961
+Board Chair and Past Parent

 The Community Liaison & Development Office (CL&D) was established in 2012.
 The main objective of the CL&D Office is to harness the external support for Chevalier College from its stakeholders, the community and government to ensure the future growth and development of the college.

 The CL&D Office works closely with the Chevalier College Foundation and Chevalier Past Students.
 The office is the college’s primary contact point for developing partnerships with business, industry and government, managing fundraising and receiving donations, and communicating with past students or other community supporters.

 The Community Liaison & Development Office are able to be contacted:

 Phone: (02) 4861 0519